xi-ve/Shiru/README.md

 ## 📃 **About**

-**Shiru** is a fork of [Miru v5.5.10](https://github.com/ThaUnknown/miru/tree/c21139af1f830cf6a41dde4fa3469ff5d4195f7b) that enhances the anime streaming experience with a feature-rich environment and full mobile support.
-It blends the power of BitTorrent streaming with the convenience of traditional streaming platforms.
+**Shiru** is designed to enhance your personal media experience with a feature-rich environment and full mobile support.
+It provides a seamless way to organize, track, and play content you legally own.

-Shiru allows you to stream anime *in real-time* with no waiting for downloads, combining the advantages of high-speed torrents, great video quality, and fast releases — all without ads or tracking.
+Shiru lets you enjoy your collection in real time, with fast playback, high-quality video, and a clean, ad-free interface.

 ### ✨ Key Features:
 - 🪄 **Anime integration with AniList & MyAnimeList**
 - 💬 **Full subtitle support** with softcoded and external files
 - ⏩ **Seamless video controls** and keyboard shortcuts
-- 🌐 **Torrent streaming in real-time**
+- 🌐 **Real-time library playback** — fast access to content you own

 ---